python/cpython/Doc/reference/expressions.rst

 coroutine object, thus allowing any pending :keyword:`!finally` clauses to execute.

-To take care of finalization, an event loop should define a *finalizer* function which takes an asynchronous generator-iterator and presumably calls :meth:`~agen.aclose` and executes the coroutine.
+To take care of finalization upon event loop termination, an event loop should define a *finalizer* function which takes an asynchronous generator-iterator and presumably calls :meth:`~agen.aclose` and executes the coroutine.
 This  *finalizer* may be registered by calling :func:`sys.set_asyncgen_hooks`.
 When first iterated over, an asynchronous generator-iterator will store the registered *finalizer* to be called upon finalization.
 For a reference example